-The accompanying schedule of expenditures of federal awards for the year ended December 31, 2014 includes the federal grant activity of The Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the United States of America and Affiliates (collectively, the "Society") and is presented on the accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Not-for-Profit Organizations.
+The accompanying schedule of expenditures of federal awards for the year ended December 31, 2015 includes the federal grant activity of The Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the United States of America and Affiliates (collectively, the "Society") and is presented on the accrual basis of accounting.
+The information in this schedule is presented in accordance with the requirements of the Uniform Guidance.